 - Indoor wreaths should be promptly removed when they become dry.

 - The life of an indoor wreath can be prolonged by hanging it up only during special holiday occasions.
 Carefully place the wreath in a plastic bag and store it in a cool location, such as a garage, during the remaining time.

 Pathogens that cause plant diseases can move in mysterious ways.
-Holiday wreaths that contain boxwood twigs and leaves as part of the decorations may potentially be contaminated with the pathogen that causes boxwood blight and inadvertently sold to consumers.
+Holiday wreaths containing boxwood twigs and leaves as part of the decorations may be contaminated with the pathogen that causes boxwood blight and inadvertently sold to consumers.

 Boxwoods in the Midwest and Great Plains can suffer from multiple diseases and abiotic (disorders) problems.
 Often, due to low temperatures and open winters with little snow, boxwoods in the landscape become prone to injury and other root and foliar diseases.

 Before using or disposing of any holiday wreath with boxwood in it, inspect it for symptoms of diseases and signs (i.e., evidence) of disease-causing organisms.
 Avoid hanging wreaths with boxwood pieces near boxwood shrubs or pachysandra (spurge) in your yard.
 The boxwood blight fungus can easily move from contaminated wreaths to healthy plants.